x-crowbar-x/PyBye/README.md

 ### Features

 The program has a configuration file to change it to your liking.
-<b>IMPORTANT!</b> To use new options in the config (if you had an older version and then downloaded a new one), delete or change the name of the config and run the script again to regenerate it (It is like that only for now, sorry for the inconvenience).
+<b>IMPORTANT!</b> To use new options in the config (if you had an older version and then downloaded a new one), delete or change the name of the config and run the script again to regenerate it.

 <b><p>You can:</p></b>